LmaA-aD/AdKats/README.md

 <h3>Player Muting</h3>
 <p>
 Players can be muted using the mute command, muting lasts until the end of the round.
-Players who talk in chat after being muted will be killed each time they talk (up through 5 chat messages), on the 6th message they are kicked from the server.
+Players who talk in chat after being muted will be killed each time they talk (up through X chat messages), on the (X+1)th message they are kicked from the server.
 No action other than kill or kick is used by this system.
 There will be no way to un-mute players, there was a reason they were muted, and they can talk again next round.
 Admins cannot mute other admins.
 </p>